Quantum Fluctuation Theorem for Arbitrary Measurement and Feedback Schemes

 where $P[y_n|Y_{n-1}] = \text{Tr} \{ \hat{M}^{\dagger}_{n}(y_n) \hat{M}_{n}(y_n) \hat{\varrho}^{Y_{n-1}}_{t_n} \}$ and $\hat{M}_{n}(y_n)$ is the Kraus operator corresponding to obtaining outcome $y_n$ in the measurement at $t_n$.
 The set of Kraus operators fulfils the relation $\sum_{y} \hat{M}^{\dagger}_n(y) \hat{M}_n(y) = \hat{I} $, where $\hat{I}$ is the identity operator.

-In between measurements, the time-evolution of the system and reservoir together is unitary and determined by the total Hamiltonian $\hat{H}_{\rm tot}(\lambda_t^{Y_n}) = \hat{H}(\lambda_t^{Y_n})+\hat{V}(\lambda_t^{Y_n})+\hat{H}_{\rm R}$, where the first term denotes the Hamiltonian of the system, the second term the system-reservoir coupling, and the last term the Hamiltonian of the reservoir.
-The Hamiltonian depends on a control parameter $\lambda_t^{Y_n}$, which may depend on both time, as well as the set of previous measurement outcomes.
+In between measurements, the time evolution of the system and reservoir together is unitary and determined by the total Hamiltonian $\hat{H}_{\rm tot}(\lambda_t^{Y_n}) = \hat{H}(\lambda_t^{Y_n})+\hat{V}(\lambda_t^{Y_n})+\hat{H}_{\rm R}$, where the first term denotes the Hamiltonian of the system, the second term the system-reservoir coupling, and the last term the Hamiltonian of the reservoir.
+The Hamiltonian depends on a control parameter $\lambda_t^{Y_n}$, which may depend on both time and the set of previous measurement outcomes.

 At the initial time $t = 0$, the joint quantum state is given by $\op{\varrho}_{0} = \op{\rho}_0 \otimes \op{\tau}_{\rm R}$, where $\op{\rho}_0= \sum_a p_a \proj{a}$ is the initial state of the system, and $\op{\tau}_{\rm R} = e^{-\beta \op{H}_{\rm R}}/Z_{\rm R} $ is the thermal state of the reservoir with the inverse temperature $\beta$ and the partition function $Z_{\rm R} = \text{Tr} \{ e^{-\beta \op{H}_{\rm R}} \}$.
 At all times, the reduced state of the system may be obtained by tracing out the reservoir $\op{\rho}_t^{Y_n} = \text{Tr}_{\rm R}\{\op{\varrho}_{t}^{Y_n} \}$.
 For simplicity, we assume that at the final time $t= \tau$ the control parameter takes the same value $\lambda_\tau$ for all $Y \equiv Y_M$, where $M$ denotes the total number of measurements.
 However, our approach can readily be generalized (see~\cite{SM}).